1. INFORMATION WE COLLECT

 Ergodyne strives to satisfy our customers’ and visitors’ privacy concerns.
 However, if you have contacted Ergodyne at the above email address about your issue and are still unhappy with our response, and if you are also a resident of the European Economic Area, you may contact your local EU Data Protection Authority (DPA) regarding your issue.
 Ergodyne commits to cooperate with the panel established by the EU DPAs, and to comply with the advice given by the panel with regard to data transferred from the EU.
 More information is available here.

->Finally, under certain conditions more fully described on the Privacy Shield website https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.
+Finally, under certain conditions more fully described on the Data Privacy Framework Program website https://www.dataprivacyframework.gov/s/article/How-to-Submit-a-Complaint-Relating-to-a-Participating-Organization-s-Compliance-with-the-DPF-Principles-dpf, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.